 Komodo Islands

+Komodo National Park and the island of Rinca are the perfect places to see the Komodo dragon.
 This is the largest lizard on earth and kills its prey in a special way: with poison.
 This poison can also be lethal to humans.
-These creatures can grow up to 3 metres in length and weigh up to 90 kilos.
 They are easy to spot in the rugged natural landscapes on these islands.

-The islands are famous and notorious.
-This group of islands is known as the dragon islands – because the dangerous Komodo dragon had a bit of a bad image here in the past.
+This group of islands is known as the dragon islands – because the dangerous Komodo dragon had a bit of a bad image in the past.
 But more and more people appreciate these unique animals, and aim to protect them.

 Travelling to the Komodo Islands by boat.

-Hiking to the Komodo dragons
+Hike to the Komodo Dragons

 About 5,000 Komodo Dragons live on the Komodo Islands.
 They can grow up to 3 meters long and weigh 90 kg.
 You may only enter the islands accompanied by a park ranger.
 You can hire a guide on both Rinca and Komodo, especially in the villages and visitor centers.
+The guide is to protect the animal, but also to protect you.
+Although not too many people will dare to get really close.

+He or she ensures that you do not get too close to the animals.
+The reason is that they can lash out at lightning speed.
 Usually there are walks of a few hours where you can encounter countless animals.
 And keep a close eye on the park ranger.
 The island of Rinca is the most popular, but it is also possible on the island of Komodo.

 Kampung Komodo